 What is TURF?

-Aytm’s TURF output:
+Aytm’s TURF output

-How to access TURF
+How to access a TURF simulator

 When you are working on a stats page you can export the TURF simulator for a specific eligible question.
 Click on the export icon and select the question from the drop-down box.